louixs/ubersicht_google_calendar/README.md

 - Add locations?

 ## Changelog
+- abolished google oauth credentials file for users and moved the credential location back to .coffee file for the ease for users
 - changed the location of google oauth credentials due to the security and ease of development and deployment